notshi/dquery/readme.md

 http://d-portal.org/dquery/

-dQuery lets you query **the complete IATI data, including non-standard attributes and extensions** directly into the live d-portal database, in a modern browser.
+Use SQL to search **the complete IATI data, including non-standard attributes and extensions** directly into the live d-portal database, in a modern browser.

 ```diff
 + Documentation is ongoing so please bear with us.